RoelofRuis/propagator/README.md

 	// ... logic omitted ...
 }
 ```
-The `GetLinkedDomains` should return a list of domains that this constraint applies to.
+`Scope` should return a list of domains that this constraint applies to.
 As Variables are built on top of domains, these can be easily extracted.

 The implementation of `Propagate` holds the most important logic.
 By passing different mutations to the mutator, changes to domain are defined.
 Often, optimizing this implementation can speed up the solution process significantly.